 Action I.2-1.
-Undertake a scenic inventory and assessment of the Town to identify significant scenic features including roadscapes, views, and vistas from public property including roads open to public use and to identify approaches for maintaining those roadscapes, views, and vistas.
+Complete the scenic inventory and assessment of the Town that is identifying significant scenic features including roadscapes, views, and vistas from public property including roads open to public use and adopt it as an addendum to the Comprehensive Plan.
+Following its adoption, use the inventory to identify approaches for maintaining those roadscapes, views, and vistas including the regulation of wireless communication towers.